xrootd/xrootd-pgintegrity/README.md

 The Xcache module has been modified so that pgRead is used to fetch data from the origin server in order to cache it.
-Once XrdCl supports the method (experiemental version in branch pgclient) using pgRead should bring the benefit of the integrity check done by the client using per-page CRC values.
+Once XrdCl supports the method using pgRead should bring the benefit of the integrity check done by the client using per-page CRC values.

 Data is passed to the cache's file system along with the per-page checksum values by using pgWrite, allowing a file system featuring XRDOSS_HASFSCS